 Key Element No. 2: Accumulate contract costs by cost element and by cost objective or contract

 This means the contractor must maintain an adequate job costing system that is integrated with the accounting system.
-The contractor must demonstrate costs are accumulated by cost element and by project.
+The contractor might need to have proper business bank accounts (similar to those listed on the blogpost: Best Business Checking Account – Our Top 6 Picks for 2022) so that they can demonstrate the costs that are accumulated by the cost element and by the project accurately.
 This is typically accomplished by setting up a job number system and charging transactions to jobs by cost element account.
-The summary of all these jobs should equal the direct costs of each direct cost account in the company general ledger.
-Typically a summary report must be generated by job or project demonstrating the above.
+The summary of all these jobs should equal the direct costs of each direct cost account in the company’s general ledger.
+Typically a summary report must be generated by a job or project demonstrating the above.
+These reports can be created by a business accountant that a company may hire (probably, by searching online for keyphrase such as a small business accountant near me) to manage the corporate finances and taxes.
 Often DCAA will request a job cost subsidiary ledger that agrees with the general ledger.
 A job cost subsidiary ledger lists each transaction charged to a job or project.
 The summary of all project subsidiary ledgers must add up to the direct cost balances in the general ledger.

 Key Element No. 3: Homogenous indirect cost pools and allocation bases